 - Upon completion of all interviews update the applicant grid for the Chairperson/Hiring Authority, indicating each applicant’s competencies in such areas as job-related experience and skills.
 The Hiring Authority is solely responsible for identifying the finalist(s) and finalizing the hiring decision

-- After a final candidate is identified, the hiring manager or designee must change all of the applicant statuses in PeopleAdmin and request a hiring review by the Employment Office.
+- After a final candidate is identified, the hiring manager or designee must change all of the applicant statuses in PeopleAdmin and request a hiring review by the Recruitment Service department.
 At this stage HR will approve the proposed starting salary and Equal Opportunity Programs will review the candidate selection.
-An employment representative will notify the hiring manager of approvals.
+An Recruitment Services representative will notify the hiring manager of approvals.

 - The hiring manager makes a verbal offer of employment contingent upon a satisfactory background check.
-When the applicant accepts, the hiring manager requests the appropriate background check through email from the Employment Office.
-The Employment Office will initiate the background check and notify the hiring manager when completed.
+When the applicant accepts, the hiring manager requests the appropriate background check through email from the Recruitment Services department.
+The Recruitment Services department will initiate the background check and notify the hiring manager when completed.

 - The hiring department prepares an Administrative, Managerial and Professional (AMP) offer letter, PAF and any other required documentation.
-All documentation must be forwarded to the FAU Employment Office no later than Wednesday at 5:00 p.m. prior to the desired Monday start date of the new employee
+All documentation must be forwarded to the FAU Recruitment Services department no later than Wednesday at 5:00 p.m. prior to the desired Monday start date of the new employee

 The role of Human Resources will be the following:

 - Assist the hiring manager in developing the appropriate position description

 - Review posting summary and qualifications for posting